peterhendrick/steggin/README.md

 ```bash
 chmod u+x ./steggin.sh
 ```
-* chmod - this program is native to unix and modifies files.
+* chmod - this program is native to unix and modifies file permissions.
 See more by typing "man chmod".
-* u+x - this argument gives the present user permission to execute the file specified in the next argument.
+* u+x - this argument gives the present user permission to execute the file specified in the next argument (./steggin.sh).

-Currently, you must use files in the steggin directory.
+Currently, when using steggin, you must use files in the steggin directory.
 So copy your carrier and secret files to the steggin directory.
-With ./steggin/ as your cwd, in bash type:
+With ./steggin/ as your pwd, in bash type:

 ```bash
 cp <PATH_TO_CARRIER FILE> ./